appcalipse/meetwith/README.md

 ## External Documentation

-To leadn mo
+To learn more:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+- [Smart Contracts](https://cryptozombies.io/) - to learn more about smart contracts

+## Contribute

+Contributions are welcomed!
+Please read the [contribution guidelines](CONTRIBUTING.md) first.